 5. Make Her Suck on a Lemon

-As mentioned above, honey with lemon juice makes an ideal cough syrup.
+Lemon boosts immunity as it has therapeutic properties.
+Like ginger, it’s used in lozenges that soothe a sore throat.
+Honey with lemon juice makes an ideal cough syrup.
 You can also ask your child to suck on a lemon slice for relief.

 6. Make Her Inhale Steam